Comparisons12 min read

 • Enterprise — Custom pricing — advanced security, unlimited automations, dedicated support

-Worth noting: Monday CRM requires a minimum of 3 seats, so the real entry price is higher than it looks on paper.
-A lot of people miss this and get annoyed when they go to check out.
+One thing to know: Monday CRM requires a minimum of 3 seats, so the real entry price is higher than it looks on paper.
+A lot of people get blindsided by this when they go to check out.

 Best For

-Teams that want flexibility over structure.
-If your sales process is a little unconventional — or if you're already using monday.com for project management — Monday CRM is a natural fit.
+Teams that want flexibility over rigid structure.
+If your sales process is a little unconventional — or if you're already using monday.com for project management — Monday CRM feels like a natural extension.
 It's especially strong for SMBs that don't need native marketing tools.

 📘 The Complete Budget System $4.99